bryansullins/myvmwarekit/README.md

 ### [Installation](#Installation)

-1. Clone the repo using the git clone command.
+1. Clone the repo using the `git clone` command.
-2. cd into the root directory of the repo.
+2. Start Powershell
+3. `cd myvmwarekit\MY.VMWAREKIT`
-3. Import the module for use:
+4. Import the module for use:

     `PS> Import-Module ./MY.VMWAREKIT.psd1 -Global -Force -Verbose`

-4. You can see the list of Commands by using the Get-Command CMDLet:
+5. You can see the list of Commands by using the Get-Command CMDLet:

     `PS> Get-Command -Module MY.VMWAREKIT`

 There is also the GetLatestToolkitfromRepo.ps1 file for users unfamiliar with git.
-Please ensure the GetLatestTOolkitFromRepo script has the proper URLs for downloading the files for your Modules:
+Please ensure the GetLatestToolkitFromRepo script has the proper URLs for downloading the files for your Modules:
 1. Download the GetLatestToolkitfromRepo.ps1 file into a new, empty directory.
 2. Run the script by typing .\GetLatestToolkitfromRepo.ps1.
 3. The script will download the latest Version of the toolkit using the latest companion manifest.